 I recently came across this amusing chess personality quiz.
 Apparently I'm a Romantic with a playing style similar to GM Vassily Ivanchuk!

 NASHLEN STARS IN SA CLOSED B SECTION JANUARY 2014

 The SA Closed chess championships have just been completed in Cape Town.
 Our highest rated player, Nashlen Govindasamy, did the club proud by tying for first place in the B section with 9/11.
 His game with tournament leader Michael James on Friday night saw both players miss their chances and ended in a draw.
 His opponent was lucky to survive his next 2 games as well, so took a short draw in the last round, knowing that he was ahead of Nashlen on tiebreak, even if Nashlen won his last round game (which he duly did).
 For more have a look at the tournament website.

 DURBAN AND KWA-ZULU NATAL CHAMPIONS:

 A full list of Durban Champions and Kwa-Zulu Natal Champions is included here.
 These pages highlight the achievements of some of those players, as well as paying tribute to a number of players I have met over the board in Durban.
 Detailed cross tables are available from 1953 for the Durban championship, and for most years for the Kwa-Zulu Natal championship.

 This page includes the games from the 1969, 1971 and 1972 Natal Opens, as well as games from the 1978, 1993, 1995 and 1996 South African Opens held in Durban - some 3,300 games in total.
 A special collection is all of the games (over 1,200) published in the Durban Chess Club Bulletin from 1973 to 1996.

-For previous news stories refer to my News from 2012 page, or to my News from 2011 page.
+For previous news stories refer to my News from 2013 page, which contains links to previous news stories going back to 2004 at the bottom of the page.